 - Your dog, cat or ferret needs to be vaccinated against rabies (NB: your pet must be at least 12 weeks old before it can be vaccinated)

 - You will need to wait 21 days after any primary vaccinations before you travel so bear this in mind when you are planning your travel and AHC appointment

 How do I get an animal health certificate?

 An animal health certificate (AHC) can only be issued by an Official Veterinarian (OV).
 An appointment for this can be arranged by contacting your veterinary practice.

-When you apply for an animal health certificate, you will need to take your pet, along with vaccination and other medical records, to the issuing vet.
+When you apply for an animal health certificate, you will need to take your pet, along with their vaccination and medical records including proof of rabies vaccination, to the issuing vet.